FilipDem/Domoticz-NEST-plugin/README.md

 # Domoticz-NEST-plugin
 Nest plugin for Domoticz using the Google account credentials.

 This is a workaround solution for Nest thermostats and Nest Protect devices in Domoticz.
 It does not use any official API because of non-existance.
 Nest/Google announced them only to be available by end of 2020.
+Nest Thermostat E (UK/EU version) is not supported.

 The plugin creates the following devices: Away, Eco-mode, Heating, Temperature/Humidity, Heating temperature, and Nest Protect.